idooia12/forkDipina/README.md

 REST API
 --------

 The application exposes a REST API, which is used by the web application, which is implemented in the BookController class.
+To execute these methods, you may install [POST app](https://learning.postman.com/docs/getting-started/first-steps/get-postman/) or [CURL command line tool](https://curl.se/).
 For example, some methods are

 Retrieves all the registered books